jupyterhub/the-littlest-jupyterhub/docs/install/azure.md

           --admin <admin-user-name>
       ```

-      where the `username` is the root username you chose for your Virtual Machine.
+      where the `admin-user-name` is the root username you chose for your Virtual Machine.

       ```{image} ../images/providers/azure/cloudinit-vm.png
       :alt: Install TLJH